KauanAfonso/Docussaurus_projeto/README.md

-# Documentation for a Projects developed in Senai Robert Mange
+# Documentation for a Projects developed in Senai Roberto Mange

 By Israel S. & Kauan A.